Gahill1826/Laboratory-of-Neuroimaging/README.md

 -Statistical Analysis

 LONI Pipeline:
-Is a graphical framework for development, maintain, and dissemination of neuroimaging data analysis protocols.
-The pipeline environment offers a scalable infrastructure for graphical integration of diverse, complex, and heterogeneous software.
-Modules and processing workflows, includes segmentation, shap analysis, and cortical thickness workflows.
+Is a cross-platform, graphical workflow framework application (written in JAVA) for development, maintenance, and dissemination of neuroimaging data analysis protocols to describe and aggregate executables (module) without coding in a scripting language.
+The pipeline environment offers a scalable infrastructure for graphical integration of diverse, complex, and heterogeneous software, including, modules and processing workflows, includes segmentation, shap analysis, and cortical thickness workflows.
+LONI supercomputing environmenets automatically parallelize data-independent programs.
+Additionally, LONI Pipeline is able to run in a client-server mode, allowing access to compute servers running analysis software from a dedicated machine.

 LONI Research Protocols:
 LONI research protocol supports neuroimaging investigation of brain structure, function, and physiology in health and disease by using comprehensive imaging analysis.